Binge Eating: Risk Factors, Health Impacts, Assessment, And Treatment

-The main difference between binge eating and overeating is the lack of control and emotional distress associated with binge eating, whereas overeating tends to be more occasional and driven by external factors like celebrations.
+The main difference between binge eating and overeating is the lack of control and emotional distress associated with binge eating.

 The differences between binge eating and overeating are detailed in the table below:

-The different types of binge eating behaviors are:
+The different types of binge eating behaviors are explained below:

 - Emotional Binge Eating: Triggered by feelings such as stress, anxiety, sadness, or loneliness, where food is used as a way to cope with emotions.